 What does Laser Vision Correction cost?

 Optimized and custom LASIK with Intralase, and PRK cost $2000 per eye at the Casey Vision Correction Center.
-During your pre-operative examination, your doctors will talk with you about the best procedure(s) for your specific situation.
+During your pre-operative examination, your doctor will talk with you about the best procedure(s) for your specific situation.
 The fee for a pre-operative examination and consultation is $100 and is deducted from the cost of surgery.
-Our fees include all surgical care, post-operative care, post-operative ophthalmic eye drops and any enhancement procedures (if needed) for a period of one year.
-We accept VISA, MasterCard, checks, cash and instant CareCredit financing for up to 18 months.
+Our fees include pre-operative evaluation, all surgical care, post-operative care, post-operative ophthalmic eye drops and any enhancement procedures (if needed) for a period of one year.
+We accept all major credit cards, checks, cash and instant CareCredit financing for up to 18 months.

 Will my insurance cover Laser Vision Correction?